I’ve been skinny my whole life, no matter how hard I tried to gain weight.

 Two cups of 1% Milk

 4 Scoops of Muscle Milk Collegiate Edition ( 580 calories per serving, 40g of protein, 89 grams of carbs) Tons of carbs and protein again, IMMEDIATELY following my workout.
-This is when you need it the most…your muscles are destroyed, and they need to be rebuilt.
-Your body is tired, it needs to be refueled.
+This is when you need it the most, your muscles are destroyed, and they need to be rebuilt.
 The carbs will refuel the body, the protein will rebuild the muscles.
 Everybody is happy!

 9:00 PM (Meal 6)

-Two 90% lean ground beef hamburgers cooked on the George Foreman Grill, and a BIG glass of milk.
+Two 90% lean ground beef hamburgers cooked on the George Foreman Grill, and a BIG glass of whole milk.
 Protein and carbs before bed.
 When you sleep, your body isn’t expending energy, so it can use those nutrients to just build muscle.
-Note, if you eat like I did, and don’t work out, you WILL get fat.
+Note, if you eat like I did, and don’t work out, you WILL put on fat like I did.
 When you constantly exercise, your body will need all the nutrients it can get to get bigger and stronger.